unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/AngelRing.md

 # Angel Ring Projection Settings

-Angel Ring effect for UTS, which is used to express shine or luster in hair.
-Angel Ring always appears in a fixed position as seen from the camera.
-Angel Ring requires the 2nd UV in the meshes.
+Angel Ring is an effect for UTS, used to express shine or luster in hair and always appears in a fixed position as seen from the camera.
+This feature requires the use of a 2nd UV in the meshes.

 <img src="images/AR_Image.png" height="256">